Topology of Discrete Quantum Feedback Control: topological Maxwell demons

-In this section, builiding on the symmetry classification of quantum channels developed in Sec.~\ref{sec_tenfold}, we present various models of topological feedback control.
-Speficially, we focus on quantum feedback control of a particle in a 1D lattice and construct topological quantum channels protected by their point-gap topology and symmetry.
-According to the general topological classification of non-Hermitian operators in Ref.~\cite{Kawabata19}, a non-Hermitian operator in a 1D system can host nontrivial point-gap topology in class A, AI, AI$+$psH$_-$, AII$^\dag$, and AII.
-In Sec.~\ref{sec_SSH}, we consider topological feedback control in class AI, where we can combine particle-hole symmetry with the modular conjugation symmmetry to construct a unitary symmetry.
-In Sec.~\ref{sec_helical}, we construct a model of topological feedback control in class AI$+$psH$_-$ and demonstrate that it shows helical spin transport protected by $C$ symmetry.
-Section \ref{sec_QND_demon} is devoted to topological feedback control in class A, where strong unitary symmetry enables us to block-diagonalize a CPTP map.
+In this section, building on the symmetry classification of quantum channels developed in Sec.~\ref{sec_tenfold}, we present various models of topological feedback control.
+In Secs.~\ref{sec_SSH}-\ref{sec_Z2}, we focus on quantum feedback control of a particle in a 1D lattice and construct topological quantum channels protected by their point-gap topology and symmetry.
+According to the general topological classification of non-Hermitian operators in Ref.~\cite{Kawabata19}, a non-Hermitian operator in a 1D system can host nontrivial point-gap topology in classes A, AI, AI $+$ psH$_-$, AII$^\dag$, and AII.
+In Sec.~\ref{sec_SSH}, we consider topological feedback control in class AI, where we can combine particle-hole symmetry with modular conjugation symmetry to construct a unitary symmetry.
+In Sec.~\ref{sec_helical}, we construct a model of topological feedback control in class AI $+$ psH$_-$ and demonstrate that it shows helical spin transport protected by $C$ symmetry.
+In Sec.~\ref{sec_QND_demon}, we consider topological feedback control in class A, where strong unitary symmetry enables us to block diagonalize a CPTP map.
 In Sec.~\ref{sec_Z2}, we impose strong unitary symmetry and $C$ symmetry on a CPTP map to construct topological feedback control in class AII$^\dag$, which exhibits the $\mathbb{Z}_2$ skin effect.
+Finally, in Sec.~\ref{sec_Chern}, we show an example of quantum feedback control with nontrivial line-gap topology in two dimensions.